 In response to COVID-19, the Community College of Denver is offering a variety of course formats, including Remote Synchronous and Remote Asynchronous modalities.
-Detailed information can be found on the Spring 2021 Course Delivery Plans page.
+Detailed information can be found on the Learning Options page.

 Look for the latest updates, announcements on the D2L home page.

 The TLC team is here for you.
 Look on this website for upcoming webinars, professional development opportunities, and tutorials and videos.

 The three primary tools to use for Remote Teaching are D2L, Webex, and YuJa.
 Your online course is housed in the D2L learning management system platform.
 Webex is your synchronous communication tool, and YuJa is a video creation platform for you and your students to create and share videos in your D2L course.

 Desire 2 Learn (D2L) is our learning management system where the online courses reside.
 Each course has a template, or shell, where faculty can upload their teaching materials.
 Your students will be enrolled in the course when they register for classes.

 The shell has several parts to it where faculty and students interact with the content and each other, where you and your students can have discussions, upload assignments, and take quizzes/exams, and where you can post announcements and post grades.